Artsy Craftsy Mom

 A Beautiful Lie.
 Written by Irfan Master.
 (Bloomsbury)

 Again, one of those rare children’s books based on the partition, this story tells it as it was.
-12-14 year old boys, friends, who are torn asunder when the subcontinent is dividing into two warring nations.
+12-14-year-old boys, friends, who have torn asunder when the subcontinent is dividing into two warring nations.
 Sensitively told, this book is suitable for young adults.

 Similar posts that are very very popular.
-Click image to read
+Click the image to read

 50 Ideas for India Republic Day or Independence Day party